The Ultimate Guide to Houston's Free Museums

 Montrose

-The Menil Collection has a stellar reputation worldwide, and is a beloved favorite of Houstonians.
+The Menil Collection has a stellar reputation worldwide and is a beloved favorite among Houstonians.
 The permanent collection of John and Dominique de Menil showcases the arts of Africa and the Americas, Byzantine and Medieval art, as well as modern and contemporary pieces.
 The Menil campus also includes a gift shop and bookstore, the Drawing Institute, the Cy Twombly Gallery, and a public park that’s popular among picnickers and loungers.
-Don’t forget to pay a visit to the nearby (also free) Rothko Chapel.
+Don’t forget to pay a visit to the nearby Rothko Chapel, which is also free.

 The Moody Center for the Arts is a relatively new addition to Rice University's campus.